b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 8 (Crime Incidence Scene Processing).md

 – Allows corporate investigators to conduct covert surveillance (surveillance on someone without the person notice it) with little or no cause
 – And access company systems without a warrant

+• Companies should display a warning banner and publish a policy
+– Stating that they reserve the right to inspect computing assets at will

+• Corporate investigators should know under what circumstances they can examine an employee’s computer
+– Every organization must have a well-defined process describing when an investigation can be initiated